A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

 At some point, all writers have asked friends and family to read their work and tell them if they think it is any good.
 But nothing can replace the advice of an experienced editor.
-An editor will be able to give you an objective assessment of your manuscript based on their professional knowledge and expertise.
-After months (or possibly years) of crafting and redrafting your book, it may be time for you to entrust ‘your precious baby’ to an editor.
-They will be able to give you an objective opinion about the general direction of your manuscript.
+An editor is able to give you an objective assessment of your manuscript based on their professional knowledge and expertise.
+After spending months (or possibly years) working on your book, it may be time for you to entrust ‘your precious baby’ to an editor.
+They will be able to give you an objective opinion about the strengths and weakness of your manuscript.

 Benefits of a manuscript appraisal

 A professional manuscript appraisal will help you to:

 - address stylistic and language issues in your writing

 - further develop your writing style

 - get a better idea of your book’s suitability for publication